fpiwowarczyk/random-api-go/README.md

 go run -v ./...
 ```

-also there is running CI/CD with github actions where tests are runned always after pushing to main branch.
+also there is running CI/CD runned with github actions where tests are runned always after pushing to main branch.